SURFnet/eduxchange-eu-tech-docs/index.md

 ## Overview

-To enable automated enrolment in an aliance, each institutions will play the role of the home institition (sending students out) en the host institution (receiving students).
+To enable automated enrolment in an aliance, each institutions will play the role of the home institition (sending students out) and the host institution (receiving students).
 The home institution must have the required OOAPI endpoints available.
 The host institution will run a component called enrollment receiver for